ovidiomanteiga/deolingo/README.md

 ## Tests

 The examples are also used as tests for Deolingo.
-You can run all the tests using the following command in the root directory of the project
+You can run all the tests using the following command in the root directory of the project.

 ```bash
 $ python -m pytest
 // OR SIMPLY
 $ pytest
 ```

+That command also runs all the unit tests in the `tests` directory.

 ## Deontic theory atoms